herzenschein/herz-podman/wikijs/README.md

 ## WikiJS Deployment

-[WikiJS](https://js.wiki/) is a selfhosted Markdown wiki written in Go and React.
+[WikiJS](https://js.wiki/) is a selfhosted Markdown wiki written in Vue and Node.

 ### podman-compose